 However, in the Thor films, Hopkins plays the King Odin of Asgard, father of Thor and adoptive father of Loki.
 A stern but just man.
 It is hard seeing anyone else in his role and Wikipedia reports Mel Gibson was also offered this role but turned it down (thanks Mel!).

 But staying on the Thor theme for 2017’s Oscars, I’d like to offer this nomination.. for the Best Actor in a Leading Role for Chris Hemsworth as Thor for this tongue in cheek trailer for Thor 3: Ragnarok (2017) as seen below.

 As I’ve mentioned before Hemsworth has a great comedic gift, and to me, he’d easily win the Best Actor award if this was made into a full-blown Superhero mockumentary… and nothing to do with the fact he is.
 Not just a Norse God.
 But is (and always will be).
 Chris.
 Hemsworth.

 This was entered in 31 Days of Oscar Blogathon run by Once Upon a Screen.
-My other reviews with these actors include Michael Douglas in Romancing the Stone.
+My other reviews with these actors include Michael Douglas in War of the Roses and Romancing the Stone.
 Gene Hackman in Bonnie and Clyde, Superman and Misunderstood.
-He also starred in some movies in this list HERE.
-Jack Nicholson in One Flew over the Cuckoo’s Nest, Mars Attacks, Terms of Endearment, Heartburn, The Postman Always Rings Twice, As Good as it Gets and The Witches of Eastwick.
+He also starred in some movies on this list HERE.
+Jack Nicholson in Terms of Endearment, One Flew over the Cuckoo’s Nest, Mars Attacks, Heartburn, The Postman Always Rings Twice, As Good as it Gets and The Witches of Eastwick.
 He also features in another post on Heartburn and his own blogathon which starts HERE.
 Ben Kingsley is reviewed in The Walk and Shutter Island.
 Hopkins stars in International Velvet, Hitchcock and Bram Stoker’s Dracula.